Backline (stage): History

-In rock music's early days in the early 1960s, PA systems were not very loud or powerful.
-As a result, 1960s rock bands typically used the PA system just for the vocals, even if they were playing at a large venue.
+In rock music's early days, PA systems were not very loud or powerful, so 1960s rock bands typically used the PA system just for the vocals, even if they were playing at a large venue.
 As a result, the rhythm section musicians playing electric guitar, electric bass and keyboards were expected to produce enough volume to fill the venue using their own instrument amplifiers.
 To achieve venue-filling sound with their instruments, bands from the 1960s typically used large, powerful guitar "stacks" and big speaker enclosures.
 A standard cabinet used by bassists during this era was the heavy 8x10 cabinet, which contains eight ten-inch speakers.
 Guitarists used one or two 4x12 cabinets, referred to, respectively, as a half stack or (full) stack.

 During the 1960s, the PA speakers and the band's amplification were all set in a line, which conceptually grouped PA and instrument amplification together.
 This changed over the 1970s and 1980s, as PA systems became powerful enough to amplify all of the band's instruments and the vocals.
 During this era, the backline gear was set behind the PA speakers to create the modern audio stage set-up.
 Modern monitoring techniques, in which monitor speakers pointing at the performers are placed on the stage, as well as the concepts of frontline and backline, developed during this era.

 Backline equipment can be rented for concert tours.
 Many travelling musicians prefer not to transport their own gear across borders and continents for fear of damage or customs hassles.
 In some countries, all electronic and electric gear needs documentation and certification by an electrical expert before it can be brought into the country.
 Another issue is that some bands may travel to a country or continent which uses a different type of AC mains power and differently-shaped electric plugs.

 Festivals and venues provide backline gear because it speeds up the process of changing bands on a stage, because the gear does not have to be moved on and off the stage and then soundchecked again.
-Having professional backline gear means that the sound engineers do not have to deal with modest-quality amps, which may have ground loops, hum or noise, or produce unintended clipping when the amp is pushed to its maximum volume.
+Having professional backline gear means that the sound engineers do not have to deal with modest-quality amplifiers.

-Top bands may have very specific backline requirements, including a list of amplifiers and instruments, but also the brand names and model numbers.
-An emerging group on its first small club tour will not usually have the negotiating leverage to request specific brands and models of backline gear.
-As such, an emerging band's backline "technical specifications" request as part of its contract may only ask venue managers for general types of equipment, while a top touring band's contract rider may specify, for example, an Ampeg SVT Pro bass amplifier and 8x10" Ampeg cabinet for the bassist and a Fender Bandmaster amp head and a Fender 4x10" speaker cabinet for the electric guitarist.
+An emerging group on small club tours will not usually have the negotiating leverage to request specific brands and models of backline gear.
+However, top bands may have very specific backline requirements, including a list of amplifiers and instruments, and also the brand names and model numbers.